What is pneumococcal disease?

 The 23-valent pneumococcal vaccine

-Pneumovax 23 vaccine helps protect against 23 serotypes of pneumococcus and is recommended in the National Immunisation Program Schedule to be given to all adults aged 65 years or older, and Aboriginal and Torres Strait Islander people at 15 years (if medically at risk) and when aged 50 years or older.
-It is also recommended for children medically at risk, at 4 years of age.
+Pneumovax 23 vaccine (23vPPV) helps protect against 23 serotypes of pneumococcus and is recommended in the National Immunisation Program Schedule to be given to children, adolescents and adults with medical risk conditions and also Aboriginal and Torres Strait Islander people living in NT, Qld, SA and WA.

 Side effects of Pneumovax 23 include reaction at the injection site and fever.